What is Location-Based Marketing?

 Hence the name ‘Location-based’ marketing.

-That alone is enough to make you wonder why it’s so incredibly effective, and also wonder how on earth you can jump on this marketing bandwagon.
+That alone is enough to make you wonder how on earth you can jump on this marketing bandwagon.

 And the ad will be completely ignored, making it a total waste of advertising.

-Location-based marketing creates targeted, personalised ads that apply to the location and circumstances of the consumer, ensuring this waste of advertising does not take place.
+Location-based ads apply to the location and circumstances of the consumer, ensuring waste of advertising does not take place.
 No waste = big savings.

-So, you definitely want to use to personalised ads, not just because of the savings, but because they encourage a lot more engagement than general ads.
-Here's why:
+You definitely want to use to these personalised ads, not just because of the savings, but because they encourage a lot more engagement than general ads:

-- 78% of consumers actually like the targeted ads (Adobe)
+- 78% of consumers actually like targeted ads (Adobe)